Evina88/HELLOWORLDAUTOS/README.md

 It could be possible we didn't know how the function exactly works, (it could be at a different file, for example) but we know what it does.

+Commit: Polymorphism

+~ POLYMORPHISM (final pillar of OOP)
+The ability to override base-class behavior inside a derived class.
+Just define the same function, using the same name and parameters, and change the code to tailor your needs.